andkhong/react-typescript-apollo/README.md

 1. React-Dates (133kb)
     i.
 Calendar Date Picking
     ii.
 Maintained & owned by AirBnB
+    iii.
 Moment is a major dependecy for the app.
-Had to include it, but if not used anywhere in the app, it will not bundled!
+Had to include it, but if not used anywhere in the app, it will not bundled! iv.
+DO NOT USE MOMENT ANYWHERE EXCEPT FOR THE CALENDAR COMPONENT
 2. React-Slick (11kb)
     i.
 Image carousel
     ii.
 Strong Maintences with large community